Transfer Credits and Special Programs

 Founded by Kenyon and six independent Ohio secondary schools in 1979 as the School-College Articulation Program (SCAP), the Kenyon Academic Partnership (KAP) is dedicated to improving the transition of students from high school to college.
 KAP is designed (1) to reduce the amount of course duplication some students find in college; (2) to give students an introduction to the rigors of college work in familiar, supportive settings; and (3) to offer students more advanced and varied courses than are normally not found in high school.

-KAP course offerings have increased from four to thirty-one, and participating students have increased from 120 to more than one thousand four hundred per year.
+KAP course offerings have increased from four to twenty five, and participating students have increased from 120 to more than one thousand per year.

 Participating schools offer one or more courses cooperatively developed by the school and Kenyon faculty members.
 The courses are fully equivalent to the introductory courses offered in each of the College's participating departments.
 The teachers in the secondary schools present these courses to eligible students according to collegiate standards, reproducing as closely as possible a college environment.
 Kenyon's standards are maintained in a number of ways: the College appoints KAP teachers in the schools, Kenyon departmental representatives visit and evaluate classes in the schools, and teachers at both levels periodically exchange student papers for cross-grading.
 At the end of a course, a student's final grade is posted in the same manner as for other College students, and a transcript may be sent to any college to which the student may wish to apply.
 KAP credits have been accepted in transfer to approximately two-thirds of the colleges attended by KAP students.

-KAP students who attend Kenyon and who wish to include KAP credit toward the B.A. must visit the registrar's office to request that the KAP credit be applied to their undergraduate record.
+KAP students who attend Kenyon and who wish to include KAP credit toward the B.A. must visit the Office of the Registrar to request that the KAP credit be applied to their undergraduate record.